• Skip to primary navigation

 • 1/4 teaspoon baking soda

-• 3 tablespoons unsalted butter, melted (if you use salted butter, use a little less salt)
+• 3 tablespoons unsalted butter, melted (If you use salted butter, use a little less salt.)

 • 1 cup mashed ripe banana (about 2 medium bananas)